TMC-CSharp/tmc-c.github.io/pages/teachers_guide.md

 ## Creating a course

 Currently the only straightforward way for a non-admin to create a course is by using existing templates.
 If you just want to clone an existing course to teach it in your school, this is what you're looking for.
 To create a course from a template follow [**this handy guide**](http://testmycode-usermanual.github.io/usermanual/teachers.html#creating_a_course).
 If you want to create your own exercises you need to create a custom course from a [**Git**](https://en.wikipedia.org/wiki/Git) repository.
-There is a [**guide**](http://testmycode-usermanual.github.io/usermanual/customcourse.html) to creating a custom course, but to get your repository added as a source for your course you should contact the TMC admins.
+There is a [**guide**](http://testmycode-usermanual.github.io/usermanual/customcourse.html) to creating a custom course, but at the moment (as of 6/2020) you can't create a one by following it since only admins can add source repositories due to security risks.
+To get your repository added as a source for your course you should contact the TMC admins.

 ## Course repository structure